Sullivan Center: Architecture

+In May 1904 Harry Selfridge, the founder of London's Selfridges, bought the building, and operated his store H. G. Selfridge & Co. there briefly with a grand opening in mid-June, but only two months later, in mid-August 1904, sold it to Carson Pirie Scott.

+In 1961, Carson, Pirie, Scott constructed an annex south of the building adding 59500 sqft of sales area.

 In February 2006, the first phase of a multi-year restoration of the building's upper facade was completed.
 In addition to cleaning, the cornice and supporting columns were recreated on the 12th floor.
 A 2001 report put the budget at $68.9 million for this renovation.

-In August 2006, Bon-Ton Stores Inc., parent company of Carson Pirie Scott, announced that after the 2006 Christmas season, the department store in the building would close.
+In August 2006, Bon-Ton Stores Inc., parent company of Carson, Pirie, Scott, announced that after the 2006 Christmas season, the department store in the building would close.
 There were no immediate announcements as to what would occupy the building after the store's closure.
 After holding clearance sales, Carson's closed in February 2007.